webpro-nl/knip/packages/docs/src/content/docs/guides/troubleshooting.md

 ## Issues reported by Knip

-This indicates a successful run, but there are unused items.
-Continue with [handling issues][5] to deal with unused items reported by Knip.
+This indicates a successful run, but clutter was found.
+Continue to [handle issues][5] and deal with the reported clutter.

-If you think it's a false positive and you want to open an issue, please see [issue reproduction][6].
+If Knip reports false positives and you want to open an issue, please see [issue reproduction][6].

 ## Exceptions thrown by Knip